CLARENCE FRAZER

 BIOGRAPHY

-Clarence recently debuted with Winnipeg Symphony Orchestra and Thunder Bay Symphony in performances of Messiah, and was a guest soloist in "God, Thy Earth is Aflame" by Latvian composer Lucija Garuta, with Ottawa Choral Society.
-Clarence performed with Chorus Niagara in “The Houses Stand Not Far Apart” (Estacio) and Vaughan Williams’ Dona Nobis Pacem.
+Clarence recently debuted with Winnipeg Symphony Orchestra and Thunder Bay Symphony in performances of Messiah, and was the baritone soloist in "God, Thy Earth is Aflame" by Latvian composer Lucija Garuta, with Ottawa Choral Society.
+A frequent guest artist with Chorus Niagara, this season Clarence is a soloist in Bach’s B Minor Mass, Robert Cooper, conducting.

 REVIEWS